LBCrion/sfwbar/doc/sfwbar.rst

   prefix, i.e. ``group.cols = 1``.
 The properties supported for groups
   are cols, rows, style, css, title_width, labels, icons.

+pins = <string list>
+  a list of pinned applications.
+This property is only supported for taskbars with `group = popup` property set.
+The taskbar will list pinned applications in the order they are listed in the property definition.
+If a specified application isn't running, the pin will still be created and will launch the application on the first left-click.
+The application will also always launch on a middle click on the pin.

 ``pager`` widget may contain the following options

 preview = [true|false]